ergest/sql_patterns/Book/chap2.md

 But if we wanted to know how much revenue you got on a given day, you have to reduce that level of detail to a single row.
 This is done via aggregation.

 ### Pattern 1: Aggregation
 Aggregation is a way of reducing the level of detail by grouping (aka rolling up) data to a coarser grain.
 You do that by reducing the number of columns in the output and applying `GROUP BY` to the remaining columns.
 The more columns you remove, the coarser the grain gets.
-In Excel this is known as "pivoting" so if you're familiar with that term it's equivalent.
+In Excel this is known as "pivoting" which is not to be confused with the pivoting pattern described later.

 This is a very common way of storing data in a warehouse.
 You keep the table at the finest possible grain (i.e. one transaction per row) and then aggregate it up to whatever level is needed for reporting.
 This way you can always look up the details when you need to debug issues.